LTUC/amman-dotnet-401d2/Curriculum/Class16/facilitator/README (2).md

-# Facilitators Guide: Introduction to MVC
+# Facilitators Guide: DTOs and Testing

 ## Overview

-First day of web development!
-This is the first day the students get to learn about web development.
-You will draw out for them the MVC request flow and create for them a full stack application utilizing the MVC pattern.
+Today, we will clean up the output from the API server, and make them a bit more client friendly.
+We will introduce the concept of DTOs to have more control over what data gets sent out and is accepted into the server.

 ### How does this topic fit?

 **Where we've been**:
-In the previous classes we've specifically worked with only the C# language.
-We have only made console apps and have not yet talked about how C# works in the world of web development.
+In the previous classes we've build out the API server and customized the routing

 **What are we focusing on today**:
-Today, we'll be starting the very first day of web development with C# and .NET Core.
-Today is an introduction to MVC and how this architectural pattern works within an application.
+Today, we'll be customizing the data that comes in and out of the server through DTOs

 **Where we're headed**:
-We will be building off of these principles every single day for the remainder of the class.
-Starting in Class 12, we will
+We will be soon adding authentication and authorization to our app to finalize the api server.

 ## Learning Objectives

 Review the detailed objectives in today's [student-facing readme](../README.md).

-> Our primary outcomes and goals for the day are to show and expose the students what the MVC architectural pattern is and how it works.
-They should understand that MVC is not "magic", but primarily convention.
+> Our primary outcomes and goals for the day are to have the students refactor their current codebase to customize and create DTOs

 ## Preparation

-- Review the day's readings.
-Included in the readings is a video introduction to .NET Core.
-- Review MVC and how the components work with each other in ASP.NET.
-- Upload to the GitHub class repository the appropriate .csv file for whichever lab you are choosing to use for this day.
-- Upload to the MVCSetup.md file to the `Resources` folder in your GH class repository.
-- Look at previous course student submissions for insight as to what you might see in code review.
-- Practice [the demo](../demo/demo-name) on the construction of MVC.

 ## Lecture Outline